cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 *   librosa (pip install librosa).

 ## Data
 Here we provide 10 audios from LibriSpeech test-clean dataset as an example to show how to run the codes.
+Please refer to [Lingvo](https://github.com/tensorflow/lingvo/tree/master/lingvo/tasks/asr/tools) or from [Librispeech website](http://www.openslr.org/resources/12/) to download the whole test set.

-The directory of the audios, the corresponding original transcription and the targeted transcription are provided in the file ```read_data.txt```.
+In the file ```read_data.txt```, the directory of the audios, the corresponding original transcription and the targeted transcription are provided in the format of [dir, original transcription, targeted transcription].

 ## Pretrained model
 The pretrained model can be downloaded here.